-Old Tom is a member of The Fool's Entourage, as are his four friends hidden in the shadows of the alley.
+OI' Tom is a member of The Fool's Entourage, as are his four friends hiding in the shadows of the alley.
 Asmarisa has learned that her troupe is under investigation and hopes to draw the investigators under her enchantment before they can be a threat.
-Tom sells one ticket to each of the PCs for 10 gp each, though he can be negotiated down to half that price if the PCs try to drive a hard bargain (and make a successful DC 15 Diplomacy or DC 17 Intimidate check).
-Should the party draw their weapons or attempt to attack him, Tom and his friends attack the PCs, hoping to use the chaos of the riot to slay the party outright and escape.
-While Asmarisa would rather have the PCs under her control, dead is the next best option.
+Tom sells one ticket to each of the characters for 10gp each, though he can be negotiated down to half that price if the characters drive a hard bargain.
+Should the party draw their weapons or attempt to attack him, Tom and his friends attack the party, hoping to use the chaos of the riot to slay the party outright and escape.
+While Asmarisa would rather have the characters under her control, dead is the next best option.